 Implementing a new DMS is about more than simply providing a new system.
-Instead, success means lawyers are utilizing the system to not only complete work faster, but to also strengthen their relationships with stakeholders.
+Instead, success means individuals and teams are utilizing the system to not only complete work faster, but to also strengthen their relationships with stakeholders across the organization.

-To ensure adoption and identify roadblocks of the team's new DMS, you may want to monitor a set of key performance indicators (KPIs).
+To ensure adoption and identify roadblocks of your new DMS, you may want to monitor a set of key performance indicators (KPIs).